wkhere/stackless/Doc/glossary.rst

    bytecode
-      Python source code is compiled into bytecode, the internal representation of a Python program in the interpreter.
+      Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
 The bytecode is also cached in ``.pyc`` and ``.pyo`` files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
 This "intermediate language" is said to run on a :term:`virtual machine` that executes the machine code corresponding to each bytecode.
+Do note that bytecodes are not expected to work between different Python virtual machines, nor to be stable between Python releases.

+      A list of bytecode instructions can be found in the documentation for :ref:`the dis module <bytecodes>`.

    class
       A template for creating user-defined objects.
 Class definitions